iamciera/chipSeqTutorial/readme.md

 3. In Question #1‐6, you specified the maximum distance that a gene directly regulated by PIF is likely to be from a PIF4 binding site.
 Use this distance and sort using the `subset()` function in R to generate a list of genes that are specifically associated with PIF4 binding sites. *don't forget to check for `^M`s when loading the file*
 4. Designate this file as the “PIF4‐bound” **gene list**.
 Remove duplicates from the "AGI" column with the `duplicated()` and `unique()` functions in R.

-**How to use on `duplicated()` in this context.
+**How to use on `duplicated()` in this context**
-    a.
-Check out this small summary of the funtions: [http://www.cookbook-r.com/Manipulating_data/Finding_and_removing_duplicate_records/](http://www.cookbook-r.com/Manipulating_data/Finding_and_removing_duplicate_records/)
+1. Check out this small summary of the funtions: [http://www.cookbook-r.com/Manipulating_data/Finding_and_removing_duplicate_records/](http://www.cookbook-r.com/Manipulating_data/Finding_and_removing_duplicate_records/)

-    b.
-Ask what if there are duplicates in the gene column (V9) and see the dimentsions of the file to get an idea of how large it is. duplicated(dataframe$V9)
+2. Ask what if there are duplicates in the gene column (V9) and see the dimentsions of the file to get an idea of how large it is.

+        duplicated(dataframe$V9)
         dim(dataframe)

-    c.
-Now we want to specify to remove the duplicates, this gets a little tricky, but make sure you understand what is going on. uniqueDataframe <- subset(dataframe,!duplicated(dataframe[,9]))
+3. Now we want to specify to remove the duplicates, this gets a little tricky, but make sure you understand what is going on.

+        uniqueDataframe <- subset(dataframe,!duplicated(dataframe[,9]))

-    d.
-Now double check this auctually did something by checking the dimensions of new dataframe.
+4. Now double check this auctually did something by checking the dimensions of new dataframe.

-    e.
-Does this make sense?
+5. Does this make sense?
 Why couldn't we just use the `unique()` function?

 5. Identify genes that are direct targets of PIF transcription factors.